Costs to Start a Business in Rhode Island

 Professional corporations may be formed if every officer, director, and shareholder of the corporation is authorized to practice the profession and is employed by the corporation in that practice.
 No individual may hold these positions at any other corporation engaged in the practice of the same profession without the prior written approval of the applicable regulatory agency.
 The corporate name should end with the words “professional corporation,” “corporation,” “incorporated,” “limited,” or the abbreviations “p.c.,” “pc,” “corp.,” “inc.,” or “ltd.”

 A limited liability company may also render professional services (subject to applicable laws regulations).
-The LLC’s name must end with either the words “limited liability company” or the upper- or lower-case letters “l.l.c.” (with or without punctuation).
+The PLLC’s name must end with either the words “limited liability company” or the upper- or lower-case letters “l.l.c.” (with or without punctuation).

 Domestic entities can be formed online through their Business Services Portal, operated by Rhode Island’s Secretary of State.
 Follow their New Business Checklist to form an entity.
 Foreign entities can also register with the state online, through their foreign business portal.
-Non-profits will also find some variation in which portal they use, found here.
+Nonprofits will also find some variation in which portal they use, found here.

 Their Business Assistant Wizard can guide founders with more business specific detail.